 We are going to proceed here as if you are not, and outline the Basic Play

 strategies that you really need to employ to maximize your enjoyment and the benefit of your Characters

 To start with you should understand that there is not a lot of difference between the time you are actually logged into and playing the game, and when you are not.

-What you want to do is try to take advantage of that -- for example when you know you are not going to be playing the game for a number of hours, try to assign jobs or tasks to the characters that will take hours to complete -- that way when you log back into the game those jobs are done, your character spent less time idle, and it all translates into more money and XP for you!
+What you want to do is try to take advantage of that -- for example when you know you are not going to be playing the game for a number of hours, try to assign jobs or tasks to The Characters

 Be sure to tap Homer 10 times for free 10 Donuts and a free statue!

-Really, the reason for this is simple: the basic tutorial is designed to provide your character with the basic set of resources that they need to succeed in playing this game, and if you focus upon just doing the jobs and placing the objects that the game asks you to do and place, what you end up with is a shortcut towards self-sufficiency, since the game has you add some buildings that actually serve as a source of money and resources.
+Really, the reason for this is simple: the basic tutorial is designed to provide your character with the basic set of resources that they need to succeed in playing this game, and if you focus upon just doing the jobs and placing the objects that the game asks you to do and place, what you end up with is a shortcut towards self-sufficiency, since the game has you add some Buildings

 Once you reach the point where the game is no longer telling you what to do every other turn, that means you have exhausted the forced tutorial phase of the game, and that is fine, since that is when you pretty much can start making your own decisions on how to build the town.